yyjjjjj/SC1015-Mini-Project-Group-7/README.md

 **Models Used**
 ---
-Binary Decision Tree Classification
+1. Binary Decision Tree Classification
-Random Forest Classification
+2. Random Forest Classification

-**Conclusions**
+**Process:**
 ---
-- Propoer data cleaning were essential to ensuring our models could learn effectively.
+- Proper data cleaning were essential to ensuring our models could learn effectively.
 - Exploratory Data Analysis (EDA) and visualization helped us identify key trends and correlations that guided our model-building process.
 - Decision Tree Classifiers provided clear, interpretable models and gave us insight into how different features contributed to predictions.
-- Random Forest classifiers outperformed basic decision trees in terms of accuracy and generalization, showing the power of ensemble methods.
+- Random Forest Classifiers outperformed basic decision trees in terms of accuracy and generalization, showing the power of ensemble methods.
 - GridSearchCV helped us fine-tune hyperparameters to improve model performance, demonstrating the value of systematic tuning.
 - Our final models achieved good predictive performance, confirming that it's feasible to classify the data accurately using machine learning techniques.

+**Conclusions:**
+---
+- Higher physical activity frequency lowers obesity risk most significantly.
+- A family history of obesity also has a strong impact on obesity risk.
+- Lower alcohol consumption reduces obesity risk, but only to a small extent.
+- Less frequent consumption of high-calorie foods lowers obesity risk to the smallest extent.
+- Strategies to reduce Obesity should focus mainly on encouraging physical activity.
+Addiitonally, early screening andtargeted interventions should be offered to individuals with a family history of Obesity to enable early lifestyle changes and prevent obesity before it develops.
+- Both our Decision Tree Classification and Random Forest Classification models have rather high classification accuracy of above 0.777.
+However, Random Forest Classification demonstrates better balance between minimising incorrect classifications (FPs and FNs) and identifying TPs, thus Random Forest Classification can be considered slightly more effective than Decision Tree Classification.

 **What we learnt from this project**
 ---
 - How to collaborate using GitHub for sharing code, managing versions, and working as a team.
-- Implementation and comparison of multiple classification models (Decision Trees and Random Forests.)
+- Implementation and comparison of multiple classification models (Decision Trees and Random Forests)
 - How to use GridSearchCV to perform hyperparameter tuning and improve model performance.
 - Techniques for data preprocessing, including handling missing data, label encoding, and standardization.
 - Importance of feature selection and its impact on model accuracy and interpretability.